ten gemstones rarer than diamond - paraiba ringten gemstones rarer than diamond - paraiba ring

 For a natural pearl, being so round is very unusual.
 As a result, this specimen is highly prized. © J. Grahl Design.
 Used with permission.

-A cousin of emerald, aquamarine, and morganite, the red variety of beryl contains manganese, which imparts a bright red hue.
-Once called bixbite, red beryl is one of the rarest and most desirable gems.
-With good wearability, this gem can make an excellent jewelry stone — if you can find one!
-Gem-quality red beryl occurs only in Utah's Wah Wah mountains, and most specimens are kept by mineral collectors and never faceted.
+A cousin of emerald, aquamarine, and morganite, red beryl contains manganese, which imparts a bright red hue.
+Once called bixbite, red beryl stands as one of the rarest and most desirable gems on earth.

 ten gemstones rarer than diamond - red beryl with inclusions